Today is Dear Diary Day, a perfect time to introduce the Food and Activity Diary (or Journal).

 No matter how many great weight control programs are out there, the Food and Activity Diary is one of the key tools to successful weight control.

-The research for Dr Sandra Frank’s doctoral degree was on the study of people who successfully lost at least 20 pounds, kept it off for at least five years and were still at their desired weight range at the time of the study.
+Dr Sandra Frank’s doctoral degree was on the study of people who successfully lost at least 20 pounds, kept it off for at least five years and were still at their desired weight range at the time of the study.
 She wanted to know if there were common factors leading to their success at maintaining weight loss.
 One of the factors turned out to be the Food Diary.
 Seventy-three percent of the individuals studied used a diary, journal or some form of record keeping.

 Dr Frank says , “You might be surprised by what you discover about your habits.
 It’s easy to overlook a handful of Parmesan cheese tossed on your pasta or the amount of salad dressing you use.
 In addition, you may notice patterns of eating; such as boredom, anger, sadness, happiness, or 12 noon.
 By becoming aware of habits, you can start to make changes.”